Who needs a smog check?

 There are three reasons to get a smog check.

-Registration Renewal: Every two years on most vehicles you are required to get a smog check to renew your registration with D.M.V.
+Registration Renewal: Every two years on most vehicles you are required to get a smog check to renew your registration with the department of motor vehicles.

 Change of Ownership: Most vehicles need a smog check when they are bought or sold.